There is much that can be done to promote fire safety in your home and the shared facilities of the building.

 Smoke detector and first-aid fire extinguishing equipment

 A working fire alarm can save your life.
-By law, every apartment must have a fire alarm and the resident is responsible for keeping it in working order.
+By law, every apartment must have a fire alarm and the resident is responsible for monthly testing of fire alarms.
 Heka is installing fire alarms in all apartments.
-If your apartment does not yet have a fire alarm, submit a defect notification.
+If your apartment does not yet have a fire alarm or it is in function, submit a defect notification.

 It is a good idea to have first-aid fire extinguishing equipment at home, such as a fire blanket, a dry powder extinguisher and a bucket pump.
 Learn how to use them and have your fire extinguishers serviced at a service centre supervised by the Finnish Safety and Chemicals Agency.